sav-che/TL-2/Authors/Oort, Arend Joan Petrus {std. Oort}.md

-> [!cite] BHL link: this entry starts at [page 837](https://www.biodiversitylibrary.org/item/104137#page/853/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 837](https://www.biodiversitylibrary.org/page/33355924) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Oort, Arend Joan Petrus (1903-x), Dutch mycologist; Dr. phil.
 Utrecht 1930; from 1929-1933 at the Laboratory for plant physiology, Wageningen; 1933-1949 scientist at the Laboratory of mycology, id; 1948-1968 prof. of phytopathology and director of the Laboratory of plant physiology of the Agricultural University of Wageningen; Dr. h.c.
-Gent 1963. (*Oort*).
+Gent 1963.
+**Abbreviated name**: *Oort*

 #### Herbarium and types